Derby dell'Emilia: Other Emilian derbies

 Because the terms derby dell'Emilia and derby emiliano simply mean "Emilian derby", any number of other matches could also be referred to under the same name, although the contest between Parma and Bologna is most often implied because they are the region's two biggest most successful clubs and the Derby della via Emilia is often preferred as a name for other Emilian derbies.

 The six of Emilia-Romagna's 9 provinces that roughly correspond to the historic region of Emilia are Piacenza, Parma, Reggio Emilia, Modena, Bologna and Ferrara.
 Other than Parma and Bologna, 4 other clubs had participated in Serie A until 2018: Piacenza, Reggiana, Modena and SPAL.
 The promotion of Reggiana and Piacenza to Serie A in 1993 meant that each of the 6 Emilian provinces had had one team in Italian football's top division since its foundation in 1929; SPAL is based in Ferrara.
 In 2013 and 2015 respectively, Sassuolo and Carpi (both based in the Modena province) secured promotion having won the Serie B title.
-Parma is the only Emilian club to have played in Serie A without ever having won a Serie B league title.
+Parma was the only Emilian club to have played in Serie A without ever having won a Serie B league title before their triumph in the 2023–24 season.

 Sassuolo's rise gave its match against Modena added significance.
 Sassuolo played in the third tier of Italian football for the first time in 2006 and made its Serie B debut in 2008.
 Promotion to Serie B in 2008 meant the club had outgrown the Stadio Enzo Ricci, so it moved to the nearby Stadio Alberto Braglia, Modena's ground.
 Promotion to Serie A in 2013 preceded a move to the Stadio Città del Tricolore in Reggio Emilia, Reggiana's home ground.

 Other Emilian derbies often take different names.
 For example: